A Man in Island

 Once upon a time, my female friend said, “Gak melulu cowo yang harus

 bilang suka duluan, sekarang jamannya cewe boleh nyatain duluan.”
+(Now girls can say love first!)
 She then shared

-her experience who became the first in saying love.
+her experience when she became the first person who said love.
 This

 Alright.
 A man in island.
-I think this is the time to let him know
+I thought this is the time to let him know

 about how I feel after all this time.
 But, wait, is this what I want to do?